The-Noah/static-site-generator/README.md

 ## Configuration (optional)

-The configuration file is must be named `.static-site-generator.config.json` and must be in the root of your project.
+The configuration file must be named `.static-site-generator.config.json` and must be in the root of your project.
 Configuration is available in `options`.

 | Property | Type   | Default | Description |
 | -------- | ------ | ------- | ----------- |